Updated: Jul 1

 Gluten-Free Irish Soda Bread: My father and I use to fight over the last slice.
 Now, I basically get this whole allergy-friendly loaf to myself!
 Irish soda bread is a quick bread that does not require yeast.
 Instead, this gluten-free recipe uses baking soda and sparkling water.

 Corned Beef Spice: I cannot trust the pre-made spice packets, so I make my own blend.
 Commonly spiced with mustard and red pepper flakes, I opt-in for Tumeric and a cinnamon stick to make it nightshade-free.

 2 teaspoon peppercorns

 To cook, place the corned beef in a large stockpot with the spices and add enough water to cover the beef completely.
 Bring the water to a boil, then reduce the heat and cover, allowing it to simmer for 45 to 50 minutes per pound, or until the meat is tender.
 For the last 20 to 30 minutes of the beef's cook time, you can add the carrots and cabbage to the pot.
 Be sure to save the corned beef broth for a tasty recipe perfect for your leftover.

 Nightshade-Free Shepherd's Pie: Another potato-based recipe we updated using yuca or even Japanese sweet potatoes!
 Visit the recipe for the options.

 Cabbage and Carrots Casserole: This recipe is perfect for leftovers after St. Patrick's Day.
-It is a great way to repurose your leftover carrots and cabbage, and can even add in leftover corned beef if you like.
+It is a great way to repurpose your leftover carrots and cabbage, and can even add in leftover corned beef if you like.

 Wishing you a happy and food-safe St. Patrick's Day!